Southern Pacific's Donner Pass

 Other notable trains included the LarkSunset Limited (still operated by Amtrak), StarlightSan Francisco OverlandCity of San Francisco, and the Golden State Limited just to name a few.

-While the idea of "Transcontinental Railroad" was authorized in 1862 by Congress to lay rails across the west the soon-after incorporated Central Pacific Railroad was tasked with building the difficult section of the line, across the Sierra Nevada mountain range through eastern California.
+While the idea of "Transcontinental Railroad" was authorized in 1862 by Congress, the Central Pacific Railroad was tasked with building the most difficult section; crossing the Sierra Nevadas through eastern California.

 Construction

-The CP began construction in late October, 1863 from Sacramento, California heading east.
+The Central Pacific began construction in late October, 1863 from Sacramento, California heading east.
 By September 1, 1865 the CP had completed its line to Colfax along the western edge of the Sierra Nevada range, a distance of about 53 rail miles (according to SP's timetable).

-However, heading over the range surveying and construction became much more difficult as there were no roads or even trails, crews were literally carving a new transportation artery as they went.
+However, surveying and construction through the mountains became much more difficult as there were no roads, or even trails, crews were literally carving a new transportation artery as they went.
+In doing so they were forced to climb and scale sheer rock faces.

 Southern Pacific "Extra 6417," led by F7A #6417, heads west past the cook house as it exits from the snow shed at Norden, California along Donner Pass on January 27, 1967.
 Referred to as "The Car" by SP employees, the cook house burned down less than a month after this photo was taken.
 Tom Gildersleeve photo.
 Author's collection.

-It took the Central Pacific, led by chief assistant engineer, Lewis Clement, more than three years to span the Sierras themselves at Summit, just west of Truckee (covering a distance of just 65 rail miles) with a grade averaging around 2.5%.
-The line itself did not open until December 13, 1867 and included four tunnels and numerous snow sheds.
+It took the Central Pacific, led by chief assistant engineer, Lewis Clement, more than three years to span the Sierras.
+The line finally reached "Summit," just west of Truckee (covering a distance of just 65 rail miles) in 1867, with a grade averaging around 2.5%.
+The line itself did not open until December 13th and included a total of 15 tunnels and numerous snow sheds.

 Southern Pacific GP38-2 #4840 and a mate pause next to the depot in Truckee, California with a flanger during January of 1990; the consist will soon make another run over Donner Pass.
 Drew Jacksich photo.